confluentinc/ksql/docs/developer-guide/create-a-stream.md

     pageid VARCHAR
   ) WITH (
     KAFKA_TOPIC='pageviews',
+    KEY_FORMAT='KAFKA',
     VALUE_FORMAT='DELIMITED'
   );
 ```

+!!! tip
+      If the key and value formats for the stream are identical, the `FORMAT` property
+      may be used in place of specifying the `KEY_FORMAT` and `VALUE_FORMAT` separately.

 Confirm that the KEY column in the new stream is `pageid` by using the
 `DESCRIBE EXTENDED` statement: